-The first railway in present day Kosovo was opened in 1874 from Mitrovica to Skopje (in present day Macedonia), when both countries were part of the Ottoman Empire.
+The first railway in present day Kosovo was opened in 1874 from Mitrovica to Skopje (in present day North Macedonia), when both countries were part of the Ottoman Empire.
 It was constructed to standard (1435mm) gauge, as were most later railways in the country.

 Subsequent expansion, mostly during the period when the region formed part of Yugoslavia, resulted in a network of some 334km.
 On the breakup of Yugoslavia, railways in Kosovo were operated by the United Nations Interim Administration Mission in Kosovo (UNMIK), transferred to Kosovo Railways following the declaration of independence in 2008 and later renamed Trainkos.